apache/incubator-graphar/README.md

 offset for each vertex's edges, and the edges with the same source/destination will be stored continuously in the logical table.

-Take the logical table for "person knows person" edges as an example, the logical edge table looks like:
+Take the logical table for `person knows person` edges as an example, the logical edge table looks like:

 <img src="docs/images/edge_logical_table.png" class="align-center"